 As mentioned, the novice teacher arriving at the school is not a finished product.
 According to Snow, Griffin, and Burns (2005), learning to teach is a developmental process, with teacher development a progression through the stages of pre-service, apprentice, novice, experienced, and master teacher.
 Teachers at each of these stages must be actively engaged in learning and reflecting about their work.
 Indeed, the change in language from "professional development" to "professional learning" was made to signify the importance of teachers as agents of their own learning, with a major responsibility for directing their own growth (Calvert 2016).
 Professional learning, then, is the cornerstone for strengthening the capacity of educators to deliver effective literacy instruction for all.
 The path to sustainable literacy outcomes for all students rests on an investment in quality and shared professional learning based on both personal and system-wide goals.
-Professional learning for both teachers and students (Bean & Swan Dagen, 2012; NCLE, 2013, 2014).
+Professional learning must become a school's top priority, as schools redefine themselves as places of learning for both teachers and students (Bean & Swan Dagen, 2012; NCLE, 2013, 2014).